 Facebook - Live Dates - YouTube - Twitter

 Hailing from Newcastle Upon Tyne in North East England, Simma has been building a loyal following since 1997 as a solo acoustic artist and singer-songwriter.
 An all-around entertainer suitable for all occasions, he is often joined by any number of outstanding musicians to form a duo or trio, and is widely hailed as one of the most respected performers in the region.
-He also has been touring each summer for over a decade as the front man for the Too Far North Band.
+He also toured each summer for over a decade as the front man for the Too Far North Band.

 During 2016 he has supported Martin Stevenson And The Daintees including at The Sage, Gateshead as part of their Boat To Bolivia tour, and was part of the legendary Lindisfarne Christmas shows at Newcastle City Hall, as well as receiving great reviews for his album Lychnobite on Boomchang Records.